May 22, 2026

 Defaulting on a secured loan can have serious consequences.
 Here’s what to expect:

-• Acceleration of debt: Typically, after 30 to 90 days of nonpayment, the secured lender will accelerate the full amount of the debt.
+• Acceleration of debt: Typically, after 30 to 90 days of nonpayment, the secured lender will accelerate the entire debt.

 • Collateral will be seized: The lender will take the asset secured by the debt.
 They will take your car, home or savings.